Community Service at Middlesex

 At Middlesex School we seek to touch the lives of others in positive ways and make a difference in the surrounding greater Boston community and beyond.
 In doing so, we are strengthened by learning from those that we help especially in terms of empathy and courage.
 Throughout the year there are a variety of service offerings.
 You can participate in weekly, monthly, or annual service programs both on and off campus.
 During breaks students can travel beyond our campus to engage in either domestic or global service trips.
 As we prepare our students to be good and productive citizens in an increasing global and diverse world, we want to instill in them the values of selflessness and using ones talents to help others which enable us to grow in our ability to understand ourselves and the world more fully.

 Community Service Day happens each fall for the ninth and eleventh grades as well as our faculty.
 On the Monday following the all school read assembly, we head out into the greater Boston community to engage in community service.
 The students and faculty typically work in groups of 12-20 depending upon the needs of the site.
-Much of the work happens on local farms as the students help assist with the fall harvest, while other opportunities are presented at Habitat for Humanity, women’s shelters, food banks, and more.
+Much of the work happens on local farms as the students help assist with the fall harvest, while other opportunities are presented with Rise Against Hunger, Habitat for Humanity, and many more.

 From November to March, our students and teachers engage in weekly service program known as Gazebo.
 Every Saturday our students and faculty lead a learn to skate program for children who are differently abled.
 Our students race out of class to be there each week, and they frequently work with the same children over the course of their years at Middlesex.
 The rink is always filled with smiles and laughter on Gazebo skating days.